MV Dittisham Princess: History

-Se was built for GH Riddalls & Sons in 1995 to replace the MV Dartmothian.
+She was built for GH Riddalls & Sons in 1995 to replace the MV Dartmothian.
 In 2000 the Riddalls fleet was bought by Dart Pleasure Craft and she was transferred to their fleet, with her former red hull painted blue.
 She is the newest vessel in the Dartmouth Riverboats fleet, and primarily works the Western Lady ferry service in Torbay.
 In the winter months, she typically works winter Harbour Cruises in Dartmouth, due to her fully enclosed saloon area.

 Livery

-When built the MV Diitisham Princess appeared in 'Red Cruisers' Livery, of red hull, white boot topping, green anti-fouling and white superstructure.
-She now is painted in 'Dartmouth Riverboats' Livery of dark blue hull, white boot topping, red antifouling, white superstructure with the words 'Western Lady Ferry' in yellow.
-Riddalls tried various combinations of red and white for the raised bow section, it is now mainly white, with the blue paint raised slightly from the level of the main deck.
+When built the Diitisham Princess appeared in 'Red Cruisers' livery, of red hull, white boot topping, green anti-fouling and white superstructure.
+She now is painted in 'Dartmouth Riverboats' livery of dark blue hull, white boot topping, red antifouling, and white superstructure with the words 'Western Lady Ferry' in yellow.
+Riddalls tried various combinations of red and white for the raised bow section.
+It is now mainly white, with the blue paint raised slightly from the level of the main deck.